thenumbernine/lua-template/README.md

 This is the template function that was in my LuaJIT-driven HydroCL project.
 I liked it so much I put it in its own project, so other projects could use it.

 Here's an example of how it works.
 Similar to PHP.

+The <? ?>'s wrap executed code and the <?= ?> wrap automatically printed code.

 ``` Lua
 local template = require 'template'